Home > Cases Index > Lawsuit against the Ministry of...

 Overview

-On 3 April 2024, Amnesty International Denmark, Oxfam Denmark, MS Action Aid Denmark, and the Palestinian human rights organisation Al-Haq filed a lawsuit against the National Police and against the Ministry of Foreign Affairs, which is responsible for assessing whether the export would be in compliance with Denmark’s obligations.
-The plaintiffs ask that any existing permits for the export of military equipment to Israel be revoked, including permits for the permanent export of parts and components of F-35 fighter jets, which are sent to the US, for final sale of the F-35 fighter jets to Israel.
-The plaintiffs argue that any transfers of Danish weapon components and other military equipment, directly and indirectly to Israel, “are currently being used to potentially commit war crimes and contribute to a plausible genocide”, which is in violation of the ATT and EU Common Position.
+On 3 April 2024, Amnesty International Denmark, Oxfam Denmark, ActionAid Denmark (Mellemfolkeligt Samvirke), and the Palestinian human rights organisation Al-Haq filed a lawsuit against the Ministry of Foreign Affairs of Denmark and the National Police of Denmark.
+The claimants asked that any existing permits for the export of military equipment to Israel be revoked, including permits for the permanent export of parts and components of F-35 fighter jets.
+The claimants argued that any transfers of Danish weapon components and other military equipment, directly and indirectly to Israel, risks facilitating serious violations of international humanitarian law and breaching Denmark’s obligations under the ATT and the EU Common Position.

 Timeline